boggsey/etboggs.com/README.md

 A blog starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).

+**NOTE**: This branch contains Gatsby v2 compatible version of the starter.
+To get the Gatsby v1 compatible version, use the [`v1`](https://github.com/Vagr9K/gatsby-advanced-starter/tree/v1) branch.

 ## Why?

-This project aims to provide a minimal for building GatsbyJS powered blogs.
+This project aims to provide a minimal base for building advanced GatsbyJS powered blogs.

 It doesn't define any UI limitations in any way, and only gives you the basic components for SEO/Social Media/etc.